 - Knowingly and willfully requests or receives payment of kickbacks or bribes in exchange for the referral of Medicare or Medicaid patients.

 - A provider knowingly and willfully refers Medicare or Medicaid patients to health care centers in which or with which the provider has a financial relationship (The Stark Law).

 - Balance billing - asking the patient to pay the difference between the discounted fees, negotiated fees, and the provider's usual and customary fees.

 Preventing Fraud and Abuse

-Healthcare fraud is rising higher and higher every year.
-Molina and other State and Federal agencies are working together to help prevent fraud.
-Here are a few helpful tips on how you can help prevent healthcare fraud and abuse:
+Health care fraud is rising every year.
+Molina and other state and federal agencies work together to help prevent fraud.
+Here are a few tips on how you can help prevent health care fraud and abuse: